-Houston employment lawyers Robert J. Wiley, Kalandra N. Wheeler and Tamecia Glover represent Houston workers who have been discriminated because of their sexual orientation.
+Houston employment lawyers Robert J. Wiley and Kalandra N. Wheeler represent Houston workers who have been discriminated because of their sexual orientation.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated because of your gender you need an attorney that understands your situation and that will fight for you.

 Although the Houston Equal Rights Ordinance (HERO) has been overturned, Houston workers still have some protection from discrimination based on sexual orientation and gender identity under the existing legal framework.
 Title VII of the Civil Rights Act of 1964 protects employees from what can be described as gender stereotyping, which often times just a shorthand way of discriminating an employee because of their sexual orientation.

 Many times it may be difficult to determine if you have been discriminated because of your sexual orientation or if you have been stereotyped based on your gender.
 Examples from real cases that illustrate the underlying principles of sexual orientation discrimination are:

 - An employee was suspended after he began to express more feminine appearance and notified his employer he planned on undergoing a complete transformation into a women;

 - Terminating the benefits of an employee whose legal spouse was an individual transgender individual;

 - An individual was denied a job after the employer found out that they were a transgendered individual;

 - A woman was denied a promotion because she needed to walk more femininely, talk more femininely, and dress more femininely; and

 - A man suffering from a hostile work environment on an oil rig because his coworkers thought he was too feminine and thus consistently teased and harassed him.